CodeClimbersIO/ebb-app/server/API_README.md

 - **Controllers**: Handle HTTP concerns (request/response) with exported router and functions
 - **Services**: Implement business logic and validation as named function exports
 - **Repositories**: Manage database operations as named function exports
+- **Middleware**: Handle cross-cutting concerns like authentication

 This module-based separation makes the code maintainable, testable, and scalable without the overhead of classes.

+## Security Notes

+- JWT tokens are validated on every request to protected routes
+- User information is automatically added to the request object after successful authentication
+- The `/health` endpoint is intentionally unprotected for monitoring purposes
+- CORS is configured to allow all origins (adjust for production)